______________

 Building a Concerted Movement of Youths and Women for Democracy and Development

 Over the past 11 months, we have had the privilege of collaborating with 15 inspiring Zimbabwean leaders, dedicated to building robust advocacy organizations and empowering their movements.
 Our team has been diligently working to strengthen these movements through an intensive Policy Advocacy Lab process.
-Together, we have delved deep into the critical issue of access
+Together, we have delved deep into the critical issue of access to education in Zimbabwe.
+Today, these passionate leaders are gathering in Harare to craft a powerful advocacy strategy that will drive meaningful change in this vital area.

 |